Doodle3D/clipper-js/README.md

   - paths: the paths that make up the shape
   - closed: Shape is a polygon or line
   - capitalConversion: converts lower case x and y to uppercase X and Y
+  - clipper only works with intergers, sometimes when input is in floats clipper fails

 `Note: due to the nature of Clipper, some functions are destructive and some are non-destructive.`